ibm-cloud-docs/billing-usage/promo_codes.md

     * Recurring dollar credits are offered for a set time period.
 For example, you can have a promotion of $100 USD value that is recurring every 30 days for 6 months.
 Recurring dollar credit promotions use the following format: `$X every Y months, repeats Z times.`
     * Promo credit expires at the end of the committed term.
 Any credit that isn't used doesn't roll over to the next term.

-        With a recurring credit, if the amount of credit that is allocated to a client for a specific month or number of months is not used within the allocated time the credit expire.
+         With a recurring credit, if the amount of credit that is allocated to a client is not used within the allocated time, the credit expires.

 ## Applying promo codes to your account
 {: #apply-promo-billing}